vibitha-sk/vibitha-sk/README.md

 - 🚀 Exploring software engineering, cybersecurity, and frontend development
 - 🚀 Seeking internships & co-op opportunities
 - ✨ Interested in Network Security and Cryptography
-- 📩 Open to connections and collaborations—feel free to reach out!
+- 📩 Open to connections and collaborations—feel free to reach me out!

 ##  Skills